Raos2806/SoftwareEngineering/Documents/Use-Case-Realization_Specification/UCRS2.md

 ![UCRS](../Pictures/sequence_diagram2.png)

-As seen in the above sequence diagram, the first step is to launch the application on your device.
+The above sequence diagram shows what happens after the game has ended.
-The main menu screen will contain buttons to navigate through the app.
-By tapping the play button, the user will be able to enter the level selection.
+The game ends by either succeeding or failing the level that has been selected.
+This will save the game automatically.
-At this point, the application will check the data storage to make only the previously unlocked levels available to play.
-By tapping an eligible level, the user can start playing said level.
+At this point the application will check the data storage to save the current progress of the user.
+The application will then show a message that tells the User whether the progress could be saved.